 As someone who cares deeply about Muslims and Muslim-Christian relationships, I hesitate to recommend this book to just anyone.
 Stark does, however, seem to have a firm grip on the historiography of the Crusades and the way historical understanding has been impacted more by modern political climates than actual historical facts.
 If you are interested in the Crusades, it is worth the read.

-A Star in the East with Xiuhua Wang (2015)
+A Star in the East: The Rise of Christianity in China with Xiuhua Wang (2015)

 Stark brings his understanding of Sociology of Religion to a modern topic—the growth of Christianity in China.
 His research is aided significantly by one of his Chinese graduate students, Xiuha Wang.
 Its in China where more people are currently converting to the Christian faith than anywhere else in the world.
 How is this possible given traditional oppositions to the Christianity found in Confucianism and Buddhism as well as an officially atheist society imposed by the Communist State?
 The answers to the questions are multilayered, but ultimately Stark sees that what is going on in China in the 20th and 21st centuries is basically what was going on in the Roman Empire in the 2nd and 3rd centuries.